When coordination pays off

 On the left side of this diagram, you have the internal Stripe teams exposing their features through one integration point, Payment Intents.
 On the right side, you have Stripe users, each with the same integration point.

 This is great for merchants!
 They integrate once and they get all the Stripe payment features they want.
-All of this probably seems obvious to you.
+As a Stripe user, this probably seems obvious to you.
 But when you are inside of a company, you see the world differently.
 Each team has their own goals and priorities; coordinating with other teams is a nightmare compared to working independently.
+You'd do anything to avoid that coordination and start building.

-In other words, "Integrating with Payment Intents" meant "coordinating with most product teams at Stripe".
+In practice, "Integrating Link in Payment Intents" meant "coordinating with many product teams at Stripe".
 For three months or so, we planned those internal integrations with the other teams.
 It felt like forever.
 But eventually, we collectively found the right design and implemented it.
 In many cases, it was the other team how did the bulk of the work.
 It took us a good chunk of 20212 to coordinate and implement all the internal integrations.
 At the time, it felt very slow.

 This is the same diagram as above, but with red arrows where the internal Stripe teams have to coordinate with each other.
 They represent the coordination cost we all dread.

-Remember how Checkout was asked to use Payment Intents in 2018?
-Because the Checkout internals read the available Payment Methods from a Payment Intent, once we added Link to Payment Intents, we had partially added Link to the Checkout internals.
+But even there, may of these costs weren't that bad.
+For example, because the Checkout team had also integrated with Payment Intent, once we added Link to Payment Intents, we had partially added Link to the Checkout codebase.
 This would’ve been much harder if Checkout had its own data models.

 The AWS way: decoupling